 Creating a website that drives action

-You are ready to get a website or to redo it, but it's overwhelming and a lot of work!
-I've listed a few steps that you should take to make the process easier.
+You are ready to get a website or do a makeover on your current on, but it's overwhelming and a lot of work!
+I've listed a few steps below that should make the process a lot easier for you.

 - Sell services or products you want people to purchase